 - Unfairly limit or deny appropriate medical care, often causing permanent negative health and legal effects;

-- Improperly calculate the amount of indemnity payments due the employee;
+- Improperly calculate the number and amount of indemnity payments due to the employee;

 - Wrongly force or pressure the employee to return to work, which will eliminate indemnity payments and limit medical care going forward;